Rierra/Google-scraper/LOCAL_SETUP_README.md

 ## 🛑 Stopping the Scraper

-- Press `Ctrl+C` in the terminal to stop
+- The script runs once and exits automatically
-- Or close the terminal window
+- Press `Ctrl+C` if you need to stop mid-processing

 ## 🔧 Troubleshooting